Did you know chocolate chip cookies were the first food baked in space?

 - Did you know you don't have to study aeronautics to be an astronaut?Explore diverse paths to becoming an astronaut!
 From geophysics to biotechnology to political science, discover how varied backgrounds fuel dreams of space exploration.

-- Did you know Baltic herring nearly escalated Cold War tensions?Baltic herring, with their unexpected "fish farts," once fooled the Swedish navy into thinking enemy submarines were lurking in their waters; a story that highlights the advances in sonar technology since then.
+- Did you know Baltic herring nearly escalated Cold War tensions?Baltic herring, with their unexpected "fish farts," once fooled the Swedish navy into thinking enemy submarines were lurking in their waters.